 My team and I are very interested in Probabilistic Programming.
 The field offers the right means for model-based and data driven approaches.
 We started employing these approaches for anomaly detection tasks and on tasks for which it is genuinely expensive to collect data in regions of the operating space that need to be visited by the deployed system (e.g., anomalies in flight).

 Together with internal and external research collaborators (see below), we started looking at the novel research questions raised by embedding machine learning into complex systems for deployment.
 I am particularly interested in human-machine embedded systems for anomaly detection, change detection, human intent recognition, real-time decisions, and sequential decisions.

-Inverse reinforcement learning (IRL) techniques, in particular, offer good means for studying human and computer decision making and elegant practical solutions for intent recognition and anomalous action detection.
+Inverse reinforcement learning (IRL) techniques, offer both (1) good means for studying human and computer decision making and elegant practical solutions for intent recognition and anomalous action detection and (2) solutions for predicting the state of the environment in autonomous systems.
 My Boeing colleagues and I have developed several interactive IRL-based solutions for explainable anomalous action detection and for intent analysis.
 About half of my time is dedicated to learning methods for practical machine learning solutions for temporal events and time series data.
 I also work on machine learning methods for object detection in images, especially from small data.
 I am mainly focused on methods that learn and interact with the users and the systems flawlessly, and therefore do feature construction and make decisions based on robustness and safety requirements.
 I served as the Boeing PI of DARPA's Bootstrapped Learning program where my colleagues and I focused on learning efficiently from small samples, semi-supervised learning, and inverse planning.

 I am also interested and working on statistical tests and validation methods for decision systems, learned models, and learning algorithms.